What to Do When Moving Out of State?

-When should I contact a long distance moving company?
+When should I contact a long-distance moving company?

-As a rule of thumb, you should start searching for a good moving company as soon as you know you’ll be moving to a new home, even if you’re not sure where exactly you’ll be living.
+As a rule of thumb, you should start searching for a good long distance moving company as soon as you know you’ll be moving to a new home, even if you’re not sure where exactly you’ll be living.

-In spring and summer, generally you should give 2 months of notice before the day of your move can ensure that a team is reserved, and you are scheduled on the day you most prefer.
+In spring and summer, generally, you should give 2 months of notice before the day of your move can ensure that a team is reserved, and you are scheduled on the day you most prefer.
 During the winter, you may be able to push off calling movers for another month, as companies aren’t as busy.

 How much does it really cost to hire movers?

 The total costs that you will pay to work with moving professionals will vary significantly depending on several factors, such as how much movers will be transporting, the distance movers will be traveling, the level of protection you choose for your items, and additional services such as packing and storage.

 Calculate your moving cost by using an online moving cost calculator.

 Equipment and supplies may also be added to your costs, like boxes, packing tape, and other materials that come with a price as well.